jsmvalente/ldRouting/README.md

 # ldRouting

 ldRouting is the reference implementation of lightning distributed routing.
-The software is written in [golang](https://golang.org/) and in it's current state, is capable of:
+The software is written in [golang](https://golang.org/) and in its current state it's capable of:

 - [x] Find Routes between two public lighting nodes
 - [x] Register new LDR addresses